ThunderID/InputComponents/README.md

 Thunder web component using laravel blade.
 Dynamic API driven ui component.

 ###How to use
-download this package. copy components folder to your view directory.
-Done! use
+Download this package.
+Copy components folder to your view directory.
+Done!
+You can use this following code.

 	@inlude(components.thunderComponent, [Parameter Array])